skoczen/django-ajax-uploader/README.md

 Backend Usage
 ------------------------

-The default backend is `s3.S3UploadBackend`.
+The default backend is `local.LocalUploadBackend`.
 To use another backend, specify it when instantiating `AjaxFileUploader`.

 For instance, to use `LocalUploadBackend`: